Dragons (Biology)

 From conception to around the 13th week, a dragon fetus develops without a shell, instead growing inside a permeable sac with a yolk feeding it nutrients.
 After the 13th week, the walls of the sac begin to harden, becoming a tough shell over the next few weeks.
 The fetus becomes cut off from its surrounding, free-flowing nutrients, and becomes dependent on its yolk.

 Around the 16th-17th week, the egg is laid.
 If all is well, the egg is colorful and reflects the dragon’s element.
-The fetus itself however is still transluscent and without scales or elemental attributes.
+The fetus itself however is still translucent and without scales or elemental attributes.

 Over the next 6 moons, the fetus grows to the bounds of its shell, developing scales, tiny claws and horns, and a little bit of wing membrane.
 Much of the time spent in the egg is magical development; the dragon’s spirit binding to the physical body and infusing it with its element, coloring their body, and working in tandem with the biological genetics to drive the dragon’s appearance to suit and survive their element.